unchase/Unchase.FluentPerformanceMeter/README.md

 * [**Make exact measurements**](#SimpleSamples) of the performance of ***public* methods** for ***public* classes** for your code and [used libraries code](#SampleExternal) (with fixing the exact time of the start and end of the measurement);

-* [**Add custom data**](#SampleCustomData) to the measurement results.
+* [**Add Custom Data**](#SampleCustomData) to the measurement results.
 For example, the values of the input parameters of the method and the result; or method execution context data; or *corellationId*, by which it will be possible to link several measurements of the performance of methods;

 * [**Split**](#SampleCustomData) method performance measurement **into separate steps** with fixing of own data for each step.
 In addition, you can [set the minimum execution time](#SampleIgnore), starting from which the step will be save into the measurement (if the step is completed faster, it will not be saved);